You’ve decided you want to be a sports journalist; a bold move in today’s game where job security is non-existent and everyone is pivoting to video.

 Or don’t, it’s up to you.
 Use common sense to work out whether the offer of exposure is genuine.
 I didn’t ask for money with my first piece at ESPN, but I did for the second piece I wrote and they offered me £100.
 ‘Wow, £100!’
 I thought, ‘Where am I going to spend all of that?’

 The key here is, don’t be afraid to ask for money — shy kids get nothing.
 A lot more outlets are able to pay these days and have a digital budget to do so.
-The same applies with YouTube channels, TV stations, the lot.
+The same applies to YouTube channels, TV stations, the lot.
 There’s a chance they say no, but that’s O.K..

 It should never cost you money to work, remember that.